Skip to main content

 Migrate from EPID Attestation to DCAP Attestation

 EPID attestation will be discontinued in 2025 and will no longer be available on any processors.
-All nodes using EPID attestation should migrate to DCAP attestation.
+All nodes using EPID attestation must migrate to DCAP attestation.

 For transitioning to the DCAP attestation, follow these steps: